 There is no universally accepted definition of a mass shooting, and different organizations use different criteria.
-In this piece we look at the deadliest mass shootings, beginning Aug.
+In this piece we use a narrow definition and look only at the deadliest mass shootings, beginning Aug.
 1, 1966, when ex-Marine sniper Charles Whitman killed his wife and mother, then climbed a 27-story tower at the University of Texas and killed 14 more people before police shot him to death.
-The numbers here refer to 129 events in which four or more people were killed by a lone shooter (or two shooters in three cases).
-An average of seven people died during each event, often including the shooters.
+The numbers here refer to 146 events in which four or more people were killed by a lone shooter (or two shooters in three cases).
+An average of eight people died during each event, often including the shooters.

 [The number of ‘mass shootings’ in the U.S. depends on how you count]